Reza-Golnari/Reza-Golnari/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

 ## About Me
-My name is Reza Golnari, and I have been working in the field of programming and website development for several years.
+Hi, I'm Reza Golnari — a passionate developer who loves solving challenges and constantly learning new things.
+I started my journey with frontend development, and over time, I've evolved into a full-stack MEVN developer.

-In my personal life, I aim to be highly organized.
-I relish waking up at 4 AM, enjoy working out and bodybuilding, and love maintaining a healthy lifestyle.
+I enjoy working on exciting projects, collaborating with others, and writing clean, efficient code.
+I'm also into fitness, healthy routines, and keeping a balanced lifestyle.
+Whether it's pushing pixels or pushing code, I’m always up for a good challenge.

-- 💬 Ask me about **Vue , Nuxt , Javascript and Typescript**
+- 💬 Ask me about **Vue , Nuxt , Javascript and Typescript , Node.js and Express**

 - 📫 How to reach me **+989137180158**